onemonthofindieblues/onemonthofindiesblues.github.io/_lists/hewillteachme.md

 # He will teach me
-This is the list of things he will be (or has been) teaching her.
+This list contains the things he will be (or has been) teaching her.
 She will register the progress.

 ## Body